Can Sunscreen Cause Acne?

 If your current sunscreen is making you break out, it could be because the formula is too heavy for the skin and comedogenic (meaning it clogs pores).
 Alternatively, some of the ingredients in your sunscreen might be irritating your skin and ultimately triggering breakouts.

 There are two main types of sunscreen formulations: chemical sunscreens and mineral sunscreens.
 Chemical sunscreens contain ingredients such as oxybenzone and avobenzone which absorb UV rays.
-While they are not directly linked to acne, some people may experience irritation and possibly blemishes from these ingredients.
+While they are not directly linked to acne, some people may experience irritation from these ingredients.

 Mineral sunscreens, on the other hand, contain zinc oxide and titanium dioxide, which physically block UV rays.
 Acne-prone skin usually tolerates these skincare ingredients, but certain formulations may contain pore-clogging substances.